open-sauced/docs/docs/contributing/triage-guide.md

 - Writing your own test apps to reaffirm your understanding of the key functions might be helpful.
 This may identify some gaps in documentation; record those as they might be good PRs to open.

 - Skim through the issues backlog; identify low-hanging and mostly new issues.
-From those, attempt to recreate issues based on the OP description and ask questions if required.
+From those, attempt to recreate issues based on the OP (Original Poster) description and ask questions if required.
 No question is a bad question!

 ## Removal of Triage Role